thiagotrennepohl/fortune-infra/README.md

 # Kubernetes

-## Creating a kube confi file for users
+## Creating a kube config file for users

 Setting the environments below is required